 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 As shown in this video, the bears are first anaesthetised under appalling conditions, the gallbladder is then localised by ultrasound and punctured with a needle through the abdominal wall.
 The anaesthetic is often administered unprofessionally or is too weak.
 This means that the bear is subjected to incredible pain in a waking state.

-Our colleague and wild animal expert, Thomas Pietsch, was there: "The cages are extremely tiny, scarcely larger than the bears themselves and completely devoid of stimuli.
+Our colleague and Project Coordinator for bear rescues, Magdalena Scherk-Trettin, visited a couple of bear farms in Vietnam: “The cages are extremely tiny, scarcely larger than the bears themselves and completely devoid of stimuli.
 The bears lack everything.
-They are ill and listless.
-This is extreme cruelty to animals."
+They are ill and lifeless.
+I have seen animals that could not even lie down properly in their cage.
+They had to sleep in a sitting position.
+Bears kept on these farms usually have no access to water.
+This is extreme cruelty to animals”.

 Bear bile has been a sought-after ingredient in traditional medicine for 3,000 years because of its medicinal qualities.
 Whole gallbladders are also highly sought after and used for the same traditional medicine purposes as liquid bile.
 Bear bile can be found mostly in traditional but also in cosmetic products from Asian origin.
 Presently, with so many bears in farms in China and across Asia, bile is readily available and can be found in a number of products ranging from shampoo and wine to eye drops.